shagunuppal/Riemannian_Geometry_of_Deep_Generative_Models/README.md

 - git submodule update --init
 - python setup.py install

-This repository represents a basic implementation of the paper <a href="https://arxiv.org/abs/1711.08014">Riemannian Geometry of Deep Generative Models</a>, along with the results.
+This repository represents a basic implementation of the paper <a href="https://arxiv.org/abs/1711.08014">Riemannian Geometry of Deep Generative Models</a>, along with the results on MNIST as well as CelebA.